 The Horseback Riding program allows campers to learn the fundamentals of riding and horse care.

-YMCA Camp Ockanickon, Inc. partners with Suffolk Stables to provide horseback riding lessons for attendees of summer camp sessions at Camp Ockanickon, Camp Matollionequay and Lake Stockwell Day Camp.
-The program is for basic and intermediate level campers with a minimum age of 8 and an additional fee is charged.
+YMCA of the Pines partners with Suffolk Stables to provide horseback riding lessons for attendees of summer camp sessions at Camp Ockanickon, Camp Matollionequay and Lake Stockwell Day Camp.
+The program is tailored to all levels of riders, from beginners to more experienced riders, and can accommodate all campers at Ockanickon and Matollionequay who are attending a full-week session of main camp (mini-campers are not eligible).
+Day camp has a minimum age of 5 and overnight camp has a minimum age of 7 to participate in horseback riding.
+An additional fee is charged.

 As with all of our camp programs, safety and fun are the main priorities.
 Suffolk will provide a secure environment during horseback riding lessons for students to work, learn and grow … all while having fun and developing new relationships.

-Horseback riding lessons are open to boys and girls, ages 8-16, and provide the opportunity for developing equestrians to become more confident in their abilities and comfortable within a community of riders.
+Horseback riding lessons provide the opportunity for developing equestrians to become more confident in their abilities and comfortable within a community of riders.
 All lessons work with the camper’s progression in horseback riding.

 All campers who participate in the equestrian program are required to wear long pants as well as sturdy, hard-sole shoes or boots with ½ inch heel.